dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 :term:`OBS_VAR<n>_NAME`
 ^^^^^^^^^^^^^^^^^^^^^^^
-Set this to the corresponding observation variable that you want to evaluate with FCST_VAR<n>_NAME.
+Set this to the corresponding observation variable to evaluate with FCST_VAR<n>_NAME.
 If this value is set for a given <n> value, then the corresponding FCST_VAR<n>_NAME must be set.
 If the value for forecast and observation data are the same, BOTH_VAR<n>_NAME can be used instead.